DesmondYapJJ/Capstone_Project/README.md

 ### MobileNet
 As the name applied, the MobileNet model is designed to be used in mobile applications, and it is TensorFlow’s first mobile computer vision model([source](https://medium.com/analytics-vidhya/image-classification-with-mobilenet-cc6fbb2cd470)).

-MobileNet uses depthwise separable convolutions.
-It significantly reduces the number of parameters when compared to the network with regular convolutions with the same depth in the nets.
-This results in lightweight deep neural networks.
+MobileNet is an object detector released in 2017 as an efficient CNN architecture designed for mobile and embedded vision application.
+This architecture uses proven depth-wise separable convolutions to build lightweight deep neural networks([source](https://arxiv.org/pdf/1704.04861.pdf)).

 ### Model Selection
 In this project we will be utilizing the pretrained model **_ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8_** from Tensorflow 2 Object Detection API([source](https://github.com/tensorflow/models/tree/master/research/object_detection))